boonebgorges/buddypress-docs/readme.txt

 = 2.1.0 =
 * Improved support for BuddyPress 3.0 and the Nouveau template pack.
 * Improved Doc search to match attachment filenames.
+* Fixed bug that caused revision count to be incorrect in some cases.
 * Added filters to modify default toggle open/closed state on Doc edit/create.
 * Improved compatibility with PHP 7.2+.